Petra: Roman period

-In AD 106, when Cornelius Palma was governor of Syria, the part of Arabia under the rule of Petra was absorbed into the Roman Empire as part of Arabia Petraea, and Petra became its capital.
+In 106, when Aulus Cornelius Palma Frontonianus was governor of Roman Syria, the part of the Arabian Peninsula under the rule of Petra was absorbed into the Roman Empire as part of Arabia Petraea, and Petra became its capital.
 The native dynasty came to an end but the city continued to flourish under Roman rule.
 It was around this time that the Petra Roman Road was built.
-A century later, in the time of Alexander Severus, when the city was at the height of its splendor, the issue of coinage came to an end.
-There was no more building of sumptuous tombs, owing apparently to some sudden catastrophe, such as an invasion by the neo-Persian power under the Sassanid Empire.
+A century later, in the time of Severus Alexander, when the city was at the height of its splendor, the issue of coinage came to an end.
+There was no more building of sumptuous tombs, owing apparently to some sudden catastrophe, such as an invasion by the Sasanian Empire.

 Meanwhile, as Palmyra (fl.
-130–270) grew in importance and attracted the Arabian trade away from Petra, the latter declined.
+130–270) grew in importance and attracted the pre-Islamic Arab trade away from Petra, the latter declined.
 It appears, however, to have lingered on as a religious center.
 Another Roman road was constructed at the site.
-Epiphanius of Salamis (c.315–403) writes that in his time a feast was held there on December 25 in honor of the virgin Khaabou (Chaabou) and her offspring Dushara.
-Dushara and al-Uzza were two of the main deities of the city, which otherwise included many idols from other Nabataean deities such as Allat and Manat.
+Epiphanius of Salamis (c.315–403) writes that in his time a feast was held there on December 25 in honor of the virgin Khaabou and her offspring Dushara.
+Dushara and al-Uzza were two of the principal deities of the city, which otherwise included many idols from other Nabataean deities such as Allat and Manat.

-Between 111 and 114 Trajan built the Via Traiana Nova, running from the Syrian border to the Red Sea through Petra.
+Between 111 and 114, Trajan built the Via Traiana Nova, running from the Syrian border to the Red Sea through Petra.
 This road followed the old routes of Nabataean caravans.
 In the shadow of the Pax Romana, this route revived trade between Arabia, Syria, and Mediterranean harbors.
 In 125 AD, one of Emperor Hadrian's administrators left marks in Petra, pointed out by documents found at the Dead Sea.
-In 130 AD, Hadrian visited the former Nabataean capital, giving it the name of Hadriānī Petra Metropolis, imprinted on his coins.
+In 130, Hadrian visited the former Nabataean capital, giving it the name of Hadriānī Petra Metropolis, imprinted on his coins.
 His visit, however, did not lead to any boom in development and new buildings as it did in Jerash.
 The province's governor, Sextius Florentinus, erected a monumental mausoleum for his son near the end of the al-Hubta (King's Wall) tombs, which had been generally reserved during the Nabataean period for the royal family.

-The interest that Roman emperors showed in the city in the 3rd century suggests that Petra and its environs remained highly esteemed for a long time.
-An inscription to Liber Pater, a god revered by Emperor Septimius Severus, was found in the temenos of the temple known as Qasr al-Bint, and Nabataean tombs contained silver coins with the emperor's portrait, as well as pottery from his reign.
+Roman emperors' interest in the city in the 3rd century suggests that Petra and its environs remained highly esteemed for a long time.
+An inscription to Liber Pater, a god revered by Emperor Septimius Severus, was found in the temenos of the temple known as Qasr al-Bint, and Nabataean tombs contained silver coins with the emperor's portrait as well as pottery from his reign.
 Emperor Elagabalus declared Petra to be a Roman colony, when he reorganized the Roman Empire towards the end of the 3rd century.
 The area from Petra to Wadi Mujib, the Negev, and the Sinai Peninsula were annexed into the province of Palaestina Salutaris.
-Petra may be seen on the Madaba mosaic map from the reign of Emperor Justinian.
+The Madaba Map from the reign of Emperor Justinian I is missing the section that would include Petra.